Couple Therapy Success Stories

 They joked that they were like the “Brady Bunch”, the TV family from the 1970’s where a couple who each have three children become one big happy family.
 They even loved to watch reruns of this popular show.

 Gradually Peter and Sharon discovered that it wasn’t so easy to blend their families together.
-They became stuck in conflict over their differing parenting styles.
+They became stuck in conflict over their differing parenting styles, a common blended family problem.
 Peter felt Sharon was too lenient with her children, and Sharon felt Peter was too harsh with them.

 They were very much in love and both agreed that if they didn’t have children, everything would be fine.
 However this issue was causing a lot of anger and resentment to grow between them.